yixuy/1724Project/README.md

 The system will include presence detection to show whether a user is online or offline in a chat room.
 This functionality will improve user engagement by enabling participants to see who is currently active in the conversation.

 #### 6. Message persistence
-Messages exchanged in chat rooms will be stored in a database to ensure persistence, preventing any loss of messages due to unexpected disconnections or application shutdowns.
+Messages exchanged in chat rooms will be stored in a database to ensure persistence.
+This feature prevents any loss of messages due to unexpected disconnections or application shutdowns, providing a more reliable communication experience.

 #### 7. Message History
 The chat application will support the retrieval of historical messages in each chat room.
 This means that if users exit the application, they will still be able to view previous messages upon their next login, as the messages will be reloaded from the database.